BLCM/BLCMods/Borderlands 2 mods/Freya/QUALITY OF LIFE/readme.md

 ## Krieg Silence the Voices self-damage Delay (by Mike)
 - Makes it so Krieg's StV has a 5 second delay before you can damage yourself again (does not include animation).

+## Free Raid Cost (by Mike)
+- Makes it so all raids are free of cost, meaning you no longer need to waste Eridium on raids.

 # Credits

 - Nocturni (Less Cluttering Particles) for allowing us to use parts of his "splash" mod